 Five healthcare providers discuss a treatment plan with the image of a patient X-ray on an iPd between them

-for medical trainees at schools, hospitals, or studying for licensing exams
+for medical trainees at schools, hospitals, or preparing for licensing exams

 Customized clinics, programs, and classes